 Looking out from the kitchen to the main living area.

 Super deep sink!
-Large refrigerator which is cool.
+A large refrigerator which is cool. 😀

 Lovely kitchen with modern and full-sized appliances.

-Back bedroom includes a large closet and laundry space.
+Main floor bedroom includes a large walk-in closet w/ laundry space inside too!

 Extra storage loft for guitars and seating in the bedroom.